aibex/ayup/README.md

 # Tests

 Test are written using `ava`.
-You can run the test suite using `yarn test`.
+You can run the test suite using `npm run test`.

 # Releasing

-While we use yarn for everything internally, `release-it` works more consistently with `npm run-script release`.
-This is because of how npm/yarn manage their logins.
+`npm run release` is your friend.
+It's not a robot, but it will help you release the right version of the code.